KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ## Main Server Setup

 The instructions below are only required on your main server, which is the one that will be notarizing Komodo, all the Smart Chains and runtime forks to Litecoin.
+The instructions below are for Ubuntu 20.04.
+If running on Debian 11x, check the alternative instructions at the bottom of this document.

 ### Litecoin